harvinderkaur02/Personl-To-Do-List-Application/README.md

  # Steps to Install and Run:
     1. Clone or Download the repository containing this project.
     2. Open a terminal or command prompt and navigate to the project directory.
-    3. Run the application by executing the following command:
+    3. Run the application by executing the following command. python todo.py

-                                          python todo.py
 The To-Do List GUI will appear, allowing you to manage your tasks.

  # Usage